Sign-up today to join over 5 million learners already on ALISON:

 Learn more about working with students with special educational needs.

 Special education addresses the individual differences and requirements of students with special educational needs.
 As a teacher or trainer, working with students with special educational needs requires specific skills and strategies to create and deliver effective programs.

 ALISON's free online education course serves as an introduction to the field of special education.
 The course begins by outlining core elements of special education, including the change in educational legalization in recent years with particular emphasis on legislation in the United States.
 The responsibilities of teachers and trainers are also detailed, along with the individual educational plan (IEP).
 The course describes the most frequent disabilities encountered in the classroom: learning disabilities, attention deficit hyperactivity disorder (ADHD), intellectual disabilities, behavioral disorders, and physical disabilities and sensory impairments.
 The course provides key information about each of these disabilities and describes practical strategies on how to assist and teach students with these disabilities.

 This education course will be of great interest to professionals in the education sector who would like a greater knowledge and understanding of working with students with special educational needs, and to all students who are interested in special education.

 To qualify for your official ALISON Diploma, Certificate or PDF you must study and complete all modules and score 80% or more in each of the course assessments.
 A link to your Diploma certificate will then appear under the My Certificates heading of your My Account page.

-Learning outcomes: - Describe the fundamentals of special education; - Identify the main types of disabilities encountered in the mainstream classroom; - Describe the main types of disabilities encountered in the mainstream classroom; - Generate a basic individual education plan for a student with special educational needs; - List practical strategies for assisting and teaching students with special educational needs;
+After studying ALISON's special educational needs course you will learn: - Describe the fundamentals of special education - Identify and describe the main types of disabilities encountered in the classroom - Generate a basic individual education plan for a student with special educational needs.